-After a cold and wet spring, dogs, cats, and humans alike are all ready to bask in the warmth of summertime.
-Be sure to keep these tips in mind to make sure your pet is safe while having fun in the sun:
+As the dog days of summer approach and the temperature is on the rise be sure to keep these tips in mind to make sure your pet is safe while having fun in the sun:

 - Both cats and dogs can become dehydrated quickly—fresh drinking water is always a must!
 Keep several bowls scattered around the house.
 A little added ice can make for an even more refreshing drink.